17 Lice Symptoms with Pictures:

-Rash Behind the Ears
+Head Lice Rash Around the Ears

 The second most common place is behind the ears.
 This rash is usually either completely red, blotchy red, or has a small lice bite-type appearance.
 It may itch, but is usually not painful.

-Red, Patchy Rash on the Scalp
+Lice Rash on the Scalp

 It is very rare for most people to actually “feel” lice crawling on their head, although it is VERY common to believe that you “feel” lice crawling on your head (even if you don’t have lice!).
 This is just our mind playing tricks on us through the power of suggestion.